Best Middle Schools

 What is the best middle school in Seattle, Washington?

-According to MySchoolScout's 2026 rankings, Rainier Prep is the top-rated middle school in Seattle with a composite score of 8.9/10.
-The score is based on academic performance, student growth, equity, and school environment.
+According to MySchoolScout's 2026 rankings, Rainier Prep is the top-rated middle school in Seattle with a composite score of 8.7/10.
+The score blends student growth, poverty-adjusted academic performance, and school environment — plus college readiness for high schools — with equity shown as context, not scored.

 How many middle schools are in Seattle, Washington?